Tracy Barlow: 2002–2007

 Tracy returns on Christmas Day 2002, claiming that Robert has cheated on her, but it emerges that she was sleeping with Robert's best friend; so she and Robert divorce.
 Tracy has a brief fling with Dev Alahan (Jimmi Harkishin) but when she realises Dev thinks she is not "marriage material", she dumps him before cutting up his suits and stealing his credit card.

 In August 2003, Tracy places a bet with Bev Unwin (Susie Blake) that she can sleep with married Roy Cropper (David Neilson).
 She spikes his drink and then claims they slept together when he wakes up in her bed the next morning.
 Roy is racked with guilt and his wife Hayley Cropper (Julie Hesmondhalgh) is heartbroken and when Tracy discovers she is pregnant, she threatens to have an abortion unless Roy and Hayley buy the baby for £15,000.
 With Hayley being a trans woman, they agree, much to the disgust of the Barlow family.
 Roy and Hayley worry Tracy will flee with their money and the baby so Roy marries Tracy to gain legal rights to the baby.
-In February 2004, after delivering her daughter, whom Roy and Hayley name Patience, Tracy wants her daughter back and admits at Steve and Karen Phillips' (Suranne Jones) wedding that Steve is her daughter's biological father, not Roy and she lied about them having sex.
+In February 2004, after delivering her daughter, whom Roy and Hayley name Patience, Tracy wants her daughter back and admits at Steve and Karen McDonald's (Suranne Jones) wedding that Steve is her daughter's biological father, not Roy and she lied about them having sex.
 Not surprisingly, this causes a feud between her and Karen but Roy is persuaded by Ken to return Tracy's daughter, whom she renames Amy (Holly Bowyer and Rebecca Pike).